How to Downgrade macOS 10.15 Catalina

 No matter which version of macOS you are running, you need a good PDF tool.
 Apple makes sure you get a basic PDF tool in Preview, but for many users, that is not enough.
 Preview lets you view and print digital images as PDF files, but that is about it.
 For anything more, and you need a more comprehensive tool.

-We found one in PDFelement, a software that comes in both standard and pro version.
-The main difference between the standard and pro version is the OCR technology, available in the latter.
+We found one in PDFelement for Mac, a software that comes in both standard and pro version.
+The main difference between the standard and pro versions is the OCR technology, available in the latter.

 - Ability to convert any file into a editable and searchable PDF file.